Bachelor of Economics

 Year level 3 Core Courses ECON 3525 Economic Policy Analysis III

-Plus three Level III course from the Economics courses:
+Plus three Level III courses from the Economics courses:

 ECON 3500 Resource and Environmental Economics